-A Participant must submit a claim to BCI's designated Vision Care Services Vendor (VCSV), Vision Service Plan (VSP) in order to receive benefits for Covered Services.
+A Participant must submit a claim to the Contract Administrator's designated Vision Care Services Vendor (VCSV), Vision Service Plan (VSP) in order to receive benefits for Covered Services.
 There are two (2) ways for a Participant to submit a claim:

 - 1. The vision service Provider can file the claim for the Participant.
-Most Providers will submit a claim on a Participant's behalf if the Participant shows them a BCI identification card and tells them they have coverage through VSP. - 2.
+In-Network (Participating) Providers will submit a claim on a Participant's behalf if the Participant shows them the identification card before services are rendered and tells them they have coverage through VSP. - 2.
 The Participant can send the claim to VSP.